Some Americans Fear The Draft Is Coming Back As The U.S. Teeters On The Edge Of War With Iran

-Some Americans are worried that the draft may be coming back following a U.S. airstrike against a top Iranian commander sparked fears of another war, possibly one that could devolve into World War III, The New York Times reports.
-So many people visited the Selective Service website in the hours following the airstrike that killed Qasem Soleimani that the site crashed.
+Some Americans are worried that the draft may be coming back after a U.S. airstrike against a top Iranian commander sparked fears of another war, possibly one that could evolve into World War III, The New York Times reports.
+So many people visited the Selective Service website in the hours following the airstrike that killed Qassem Soleimani that the site crashed.

 Officially, The Draft Is Still A Thing

-“The Draft,” as it’s called colloquially, should more accurately be referred to as the Selective Service.
-And the Selective Service still exists, and it still requires men to register for it as soon as possible following their 18th birthday.
+“The Draft,” as it’s called colloquially, should more accurately be referred to as the Selective Service, which still exists.
+The Selective Service still requires men to register for it as soon as possible following their 18th birthday.
 Those who fail to register could be denied federal jobs or student loans, among other penalties.

-However, though the federal government maintains the Selective Service program, the reality it that no one has been conscripted into service via the program since the Vietnam Era.
+However, though the federal government maintains the Selective Service program, the reality is that no one has been conscripted into service via the program since the Vietnam Era.
 What’s more, getting the program up and running to the point that young men should generally worry about getting summoned before their local Draft Board would require political will that, for now, simply isn’t there.

 Bringing Back Conscription